 1. What are California’s laws regarding truancy?

-California’s truancy laws require children to go to school.
-The laws apply to children between the ages of 6 and 18.
-These children are subject to compulsory education.
+California truancy laws require children to go to school.
+The state laws apply to children between the ages of 6 and 18.
+These children are subject to compulsory education in their school district, whether elementary school, middle school, or high school.

 California’s truancy laws are found in the Education Code.
 One of them is California Education Code 48260.
 This law defines a truant as a child who, without a valid excuse, is: